CSIIP Webcast Series

 Our newest additions to the CSIIP Webcasts are the Five-Video Cybersecurity Series developed in partnership with the Hampton Roads Cybersecurity Education, Workforce and Economic Development Alliance and Reminiscences with Katherine Johnson, the movie Hidden Figures main character, recognizing one of NASA's first female human computers whose contributions were vital to the Agency's Space Mission.

 Participants are encouraged to complete a brief survey.
-Participants who complete the survey will be included in a drawing to win one $50 Amazon gift card to be awarded in December of each year.
+Participants who complete the survey will be included in a $50 Amazon gift card drawing.

 CSIIP Webcast Series: